RobotLocomotion/drake/drake/doc/docker.rst

   #.
 Happy dockering!

-The Nvidia Dockerfile is based upon the nvidia docker plugin base image, which also contains CUDA support, where the opensource Dockerfile is based on the the vanilla Ubuntu 16.04 image and is intended to support opensource graphics card drivers such as nouveau and intel.
-Should you need to build inside of another base image, they are available `here
+The Nvidia Dockerfile is based upon the nvidia docker plugin base image, which also contains CUDA support.
+The opensource Dockerfile is based on the the vanilla Ubuntu 16.04 image and is intended to support opensource graphics card drivers such as nouveau and intel.
+Should you need to build inside of another base image (FROM line in the Dockerfile), they are available `here
 <https://hub.docker.com/explore/>`_.